The Perils of Persuasive Preaching

 Much of the contemporary writing and preaching theory demonstrates the very tendencies Packer describes.
 But this need not happen.
 Let us examine the problem more closely.

-In an excellent article on attitude change in the Handbook of Social Psychology (IH,173), psychologist William McGuire suggests that human attitude change may be broken down into at least five steps or levels: attention, comprehension, yielding, retention, and action.
+In an excellent article on attitude change in the Handbook of Social Psychology (III,173), psychologist William McGuire suggests that human attitude change may be broken down into at least five steps or levels: attention, comprehension, yielding, retention, and action.
 The hearer must “go through each of these steps if communication is to have ultimate persuasive impact,” he says, “and each depends on the occurrence of the preceding steps.
 The traditional approach to homiletics seems to suggest that the goal of preaching is the third step, yielding; that is, the preacher’s goal is to induce the listener to yield to (and ultimately to act upon) a particular value, attitude, or belief.
 I suggest that the preacher’s goal should not be viewed as the yielding step at all but simply the previous step, comprehension.